 3. You are not in an Area of Outstanding Natural Beauty (AONB)

-We have a lot of experience in this area and have always had good relations with planning departments (and in 15 years a 100% success rate to date), so please talk to us if you need to discuss further your specific situation.
+We have a lot of experience in getting planning permission for swimming ponds and still have a 100% success rate in more than 100 applications spanning 18 years, so please talk to us if you need to discuss further your specific situation.